bolt/docs/source_docs/storage/entity-manager.md

 ## Overview

-The Bolt Entity Manager manages access to the various layers of the Bolt storage system.
-It does this mainly by delegating to Repository classes which have the primary responsibility of interacting with the database.

 At a conceptual level a Repository will normally interact with a single table of the storage system, for instance a UserRepository will look after fetching, updating and deleting User entities to the `bolt_user` table in the database.

-Since the EntityManager sits above the next layer of repositories then most methods on the Entity Manager or `$app['storage]'` will simply pass the request on to the relevant repository class.
+The EntityManager sits above this next layer of repositories, most methods on the Entity Manager or `$app['storage]'` will simply pass the request on to the relevant repository class.

 ### getRepository($entity)